ithinkihaveacat/node-hydra/README.md

         {"type":"request","method":"GET","url":"http://www.google.com/robots.txt"}

-  1. You should see the first few characters of Google's `robots.txt`.
+  1. You should see the Google's `robots.txt`.

 Server-initiated requests: